 For these diagnoses, the primary symptom being experienced is usually not memory loss.
 Rather, due to issues with disinhibition, executive function and compulsiveness, people with these variants may be more likely to put themselves in danger.
 People with aphasic dementias will experience extreme difficulty with communication as others will assume they lack the capacity for receptive language.

 As a result, these diagnoses require different care strategies, approaches and communication techniques.

 Dr. Pilcher has spent her career understanding and teaching these alternative strategies for redirecting and/or addressing difficult behavior.
 Dr. Pilcher can help your family develop a strategic, individualized approach for your loved one that takes into account the specific symptoms, personality and family dynamics you are encountering.
-As Ms. Royal has both nursing and dementia expertise, Dr. Pilcher and Ms. Royal often work as a team to support clients and family members who are facing these challenges.

 Our growing team consists of members who have invaluable experience in the field of mental health.
 Clear Guidance Owner, Daniel McShane, spent the first half of his career working as an inpatient Case Manager at a psychiatric hospital.
 Additionally, Life Care Manager, Kathleen Quinn, worked for over 20 years as a charge nurse at a psychiatric hospital.
 Their combined social work and nursing backgrounds allows Clear Guidance to provide comprehensive support to you and/or a loved one.

 The Clear Guidance Team can develop and implement behavior modification plans, and coordinate with therapists or other providers.
 Additionally, our team can assist in helping you or your loved one acquire and maintain coping skills to improve quality of life.
 We offer medication monitoring for compliance and side effects by one of our registered nurses, and provide feedback.